Dr. Peggy Hauselt, Program Director

-2. Apply to the Graduate School at CSU Stanislaus.
-Complete and online application, and submit your GRE scores and transcripts to the Graduate School.
-Submit GRE scores to the University (a minimum score of 3.5 on the Writing section is required for admittance).
+2. Apply to the Graduate School at Stanislaus State.
+Complete an online application, and submit your GRE scores and transcripts to the Graduate School (a minimum GRE score of 3.5 on the Writing section is required for admittance).

-3. In consultation with your faculty advisor, complete a Program Proposal, submit it to the IS Director, and meet with the IS Committee to discuss your proposal.
+3. Following admission to the university, apply for classified admission to the IS program no later than the end of your first semester.
+In consultation with your faculty advisor, complete a Program Proposal, submit it to the IS Director, and meet with the IS Committee to discuss your proposal.
 This should idealy be completed before you enroll in classes, but no later than your first semester of taking courses.
 Program Checklist & Proposal.pdf

 Dates and Deadlines

 Proposals received by this deadline:

 |2020 IS Committee Meeting Dates

 Will be reviewed by the committee at this meeting:

 |January 15, 2020||early February 2020, TBD|